3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

 and `STGI` instruction.
 To this purpose, we are using the Processor Identification (CPUID). `CPUID` functions provide information about the CPU and its feature set.
-Every `CPUID` function consists of the function number and the output register.
+Every `CPUID` function consists of the function number and the output register(s).
 For example, this is the function that holds information about `SKINIT` support:

 ```